How to Find Concert Tour Sponsorship

 - Look at arena tours of major artists.
-There is almost always a big league sponsor on board.
-You might not land that same sponsor for your small club tour, but the companies you see attached to larger tours provide clues for your to follow.
+There is almost always a big-league sponsor on board.
+You might not land that same sponsor for your small club tour, but the companies you see attached to larger tours provide clues for you to follow.
 Check out their websites - you'll almost certainly find information about applying for sponsorship, including the requirements.
-You may find that the company is willing to sponsor smaller scale shows.
-Companies accustomed to music sponsorship sometimes run contests that award smaller acts with big money sponsorship.
+You may find that the company is willing to sponsor smaller-scale shows.
+Companies accustomed to music sponsorship sometimes run contests that award smaller acts with big-money sponsorship.
 Take some time to get to know the usual suspects and keep them on your radar.

 - Consider the Source

 - Sponsorship almost always comes at some kind of cost, but is the price tag worth it?
 Knowing your audience is critical to making your music career work, and sponsorship is an excellent case in point.
 What will your fans allow?
 A beer sponsorship might turn off some fans of your Christian rock band while your megastore sponsorship might send the indie kids running for the hills.
 Think carefully about companies with clear political and religious affiliations, and remember that alcohol and tobacco can be controversial to some groups.
 You're linking your name to this sponsor, so make sure that you're building a relationship that you and your fans are comfortable with.

 Hold Up Your End of the Sponsorship Bargain

 Being professional will ensure that the deal goes smoothly and will open the door to future opportunities by: